 Top 5 things to do in Rethymno with your kids

-Rethymno is a city significantly rich in history!
-There are marks from every historical period– from the Renaissance and Venetian periods to the Ottoman period–all of which are obvious in buildings scattered around the city.
-The rich, modern culture of Rethymno is also apparent in every step; there is no doubt as to why Rethymno is named the ‘City of Education and Arts’.
+Rethymno is a city with a rich history.
+You can find monuments from every historical period– from the Renaissance and Venetian times to the Ottoman empire.
+You can see their heritage in buildings scattered around the city.
+The modern culture of Rethymno is also apparent; there is no doubt why Rethymno is named the ‘City of Education and Arts’.

-With breathtaking views of the sea and city, the Fortezza (fortress) attracts the interest of all visitors.
-The Fortezza covers a large area.
-Inside the grounds, you will find St Nicolas’ Cathedral, a beautiful Orthodox church—during the Ottoman occupation, it was modified into a mosque.
+With breathtaking views of the sea and city, the Fortezza (fortress) attracts many visitors.
+The walls cover a large area.
+Inside the grounds, you will find St Nicolas’ Cathedral, a beautiful Orthodox church that was used as a mosque during the Ottoman occupation.
 Wander around the fortress with your kids and travel back in time to the era when this magical fortress protected the city of Rethymno from pirates and other invaders.

 You will be amazed by all the beautiful spots that are hidden around every single corner of Rethymno’s old city.
-Pull on your most comfortable pair of shoes and take your family around all these beautiful streets.
-You will be entranced by their vivid colors and the various smells which permeate the air and create a harmonious balance between the past and the present.
+Put on your most comfortable pair of shoes and take your family around all the picturesque streets.
+You will be charmed by the vivid colours, sounds and scents everywhere.

-Rethymno enjoys a 4 km beachfront.
-The old Venetian port is an ideal point to start your cycling tour.
+Rethymno has a 4 km long boulevard.
+The old Venetian port is an ideal point to start a cycling tour.
 Just follow the seafront road and enjoy the cooling sea breeze.
-The best part of the cycling tour is in the summer: you can stop anywhere you like along the road and take a swim.
-The sea waters of Rethymno are suitable for swimming, and the beach is both organized and beautiful—something that is usually hard to find in big cities.
+The best time for cycling is in the summer because you can stop anywhere you like to take a swim.
+The sea in Rethymno is ideal for swimming.
+Its beaches are organized and beautiful, something that is usually hard to find in cities!

-Arkadi is the one of the most historic monasteries in Crete, identified by UNESCO as a ‘European Monument of Freedom’.
-It is well maintained and totally worth visiting due to its prestigious history that led up to the Cretan revolution of 1866.
-We would advise you to do some background research before you visit to Arkadi, so as to be able to explain to your kids what really happened here.
+Arkadi is one of the most important monasteries in Crete, identified by UNESCO as a ‘European Monument of Freedom’.
+It is well maintained and worth visiting because it has a rich history connected to the Cretan revolution of 1866.
+We advise you to do some background research before you visit Arkadi monastery.
+This way, you will be able to better explain to your kids what happened here in history.
 They will surely be fascinated!